JaHes/bittrex-py/README.md

 ## Account API methods (API key and secret are needed)
 Make sure you have the proper permissions set on your API keys for these to work.

-**.balances()**
-Used to retrieve all balances from your account.
-*Parameters:*
-None

 **.balance('currency')**
 Used to retrieve the balance from your account for a specific currency.
+A specific currency can be requested.
 *Parameters:*

 parameter|required|description
 ---|---|:---
-currency | required | A string literal for the currency (eg: 'btc').
+currency | optional | A string literal for the currency (eg: 'btc').
+If ommited, will return for all currencies.

 **.depositaddress('currency')**
 Used to retrieve or generate an address for a specific currency.
 If one does not exist, the call will fail and return ADDRESS_GENERATING until one is available.